OfficeDev/Microsoft-Teams-Samples/samples/app-link-unfurling-in-share-to-teams/csharp/README.md

 extensions:
 contentType: samples
 createdDate: "14-12-2022 00:15:13"
+urlFragment: officedev-microsoft-teams-samples-app-link-unfurling-in-share-to-teams-csharp
 ---

-# Link unfurling in Share to teams sample
+## Link unfurling in Share to teams sample

 This sample demos the feature of link unfurling for Share to teams (The Share to Teams feature allows site users to easily share a site and content to individual contacts or groups on Teams.).